-The state's pause on evictions expires on October 17, 2020.
-When the state moratorium expires, a federal moratorium established by the Centers for Disease Prevention and Control (CDC) will become effective in Massachusetts.
-Through December, the CDC moratorium will prevent evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
+The state's pause on evictions expired on October 17, 2020.
+When the state moratorium expired, a federal moratorium established by the Centers for Disease Prevention and Control (CDC) became effective in Massachusetts.
+Through March 31, 2021, the CDC moratorium will prevent residential evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
 Courts will accept filings and process cases, and may enter judgments but will not issue an order of execution (the court order that allows a landlord to evict a tenant) until after the expiration of the CDC order.
 Protection is limited to households who meet certain income and vulnerability criteria.

 In addition, the Trial Court has changed its procedures to provide for a two tier process that will enable tenants and landlords to access resources and mediate their disputes in order to preserve tenancies.

 A state law enacted in December of 2020 adds new requirements for notices to quit issued by landlords, and made additional changes to court processes.
 New regulations were also issued as a result of the law.